 Q: When was the SFPGA Foundation created?

-A: The mission of the South Florida PGA Charitable Foundation is to support and conduct junior golf programs, grant scholarships, and provide charitable gifts for the South Florida community utilizing the 1800 PGA professionals of the South Florida PGA to support these efforts.
+A: The mission of the South Florida PGA Foundation and its PGA Professionals that are dedicated to serve the south Florida community hope to change lives through the game of golf.
+This includes junior golf programs, adaptive & diverse golf programs, scholarships, and provide charitable gifts for the south Florida community; utilizing the 1,850 PGA professionals of the South Florida PGA to support these efforts.

 Q: What programs operate under the umbrella of the Foundation?

-A: Charitable Gifting – Annually countless charities in south Florida receive grants from the SFPGA Foundation to help support their programming, including but not limited to various junior golf associations.
+A: Charitable Gifting – Annually, many charities with similar missions to our Foundation throughout south Florida receive grants from the SFPGA Foundation to help support their programming; including but not limited to various junior golf associations.
+Click HERE to see the complete list of recipients.

-Scholarship -- Developed in 2018 the South Florida PGA Foundation annually provides one local student with a four year, $20,000 scholarship to assist with their college education.
-The student selected to receive the schoalrship will receive it in $5,000 increments over the course of four years.
-In order to receive funding each year, additional paperwork including a copy of the student's transcript must be submitted to the SFPGA Foundation to ensure the student is performing at an acceptable level.
+Foundation Scholarship -- Developed in 2018, the SFPGA Foundation annually provides one local student with a four-year, $20,000 scholarship to assist with their college education.
+The student selected to receive the scholarship will receive it in $5,000 increments over the course of four years.
+To receive funding each year, additional paperwork including a copy of the student's transcript must be submitted to the SFPGA Foundation to ensure the student is performing at an acceptable level.
+Click HERE now to meet our current recipients.

 SFPGA Junior Challenge & Championship Tours -Two premiere membership-based junior golf programs providing competitive and fun tournament experiences for golfers with the aspirations and skill levels to compete at the high school and collegiate levels.

-SFPGA Prep Tour – The Junior Prep Tour is our entry level tour for junior golfers from ages 9-18 who are looking to make the jump from Team Golf and other entry level junior programs to the next level of competition.
+SFPGA Prep Tour – The Junior Prep Tour is our entry level tour for junior golfers from ages 9-18 who are looking to make the jump from the Links Tour and other entry level junior programs to the next level of competition.

-SFPGA Team Golf – A fun, less stressful approach to tournament golf for junior golfers ages 6-14 with beginning level golf experience which provides PGA Professionals and apprentices an opportunity to grow their clientele by fielding a team.
+SFPGA Links Tour – A fun, less stressful approach to tournament golf for junior golfers ages 6-14 with beginning level golf experience.

 Q: How are funds raised to support these programs?